lsever-walter/AMFS/README.md

 <div align="center">
 <img src="https://github.com/lsever-walter/AMFS/blob/aeaafa04ac33c4959e7f986978e2067f9bd21d4b/Figures/fb_psd.png" width="1000">
 </div>
-When the PID feedback is off, there are significant noises in our magnetic field signal that are mostly composed of 60 Hz harmonics.
-As the feedback is enabled, the standard deviation decreased from 3.9 mG to 0.8 mG.
-We also observed a distinct attenuation of power in small frequencies range of our FFT plot.
-However, there still remain 60 Hz harmonics peaks that are slightly reduced by PID feedback.
-By integrating the power spectral density over frequencies from 0 to 300 Hz, above which the PID feedback ceases to effect, we obtain an area ratio of 163.
+When the PID feedback was off, there were significant noises in our magnetic field signal that were mostly composed of 60 Hz harmonics.
+As the feedback was enabled, the standard deviation decreased from 3.9 mG to 0.8 mG.
+We observed a distinct attenuation of power in small frequencies range of our FFT plot.
+However, there still remained 60 Hz harmonics peaks that are slightly reduced by PID feedback.
+By integrating the power spectral density over frequencies from 0 to 300 Hz, above which the PID feedback ceases to effect, we obtained an area ratio of 163.

 # Feedforward Control